sssadrizadeh/TransFool/README.md

 The datsets and models are available in the HuggingFace transformers package.

 ## Training a language model
-We provide language models that are used in our attack.
+We provide the language models that are used in our attack.
 You can download them from [here](https://zenodo.org/record/8081629).
 Please unzip and copy these folders in the [`./LanguageModel`](LanguageModel).
-You can also use the following code to train a CLM alongside a fully connected layer:
+You can also use the following code to train a CLM alongside a fully connected layer for a new target NMT model:
 ```sh
 $ python run_clm_fc.py --model_name_or_path gpt2 --tokenizer_name Helsinki-NLP/opus-mt-en-de --dataset_name wikitext --dataset_config_name wikitext-103-raw-v1 --output_dir marian_en_de --per_device_train_batch_size=16 --per_device_eval_batch_size=16 --num_train_epochs 35 --learning_rate 1e-3
 ```